bghira/SimpleTuner/TUTORIAL.md

 ## Hardware Requirements

-- Ensure your hardware meets the requirements for the resolution and batch size you plan to use.
-High-end GPUs with ample VRAM are generally recommended.
+Ensure your hardware meets the requirements for the resolution and batch size you plan to use.
+High-end GPUs with more than 24G VRAM are generally recommended.

+Although SimpleTuner has an option to `--fully_unload_text_encoder` and by default will unload the VAE during training, the base SDXL u-net consumes 12.5GB at idle.
+When the first forward pass runs, a 24G GPU will hit an Out of Memory condition, *even* with 128x128 training data.

+This occurs with Adafactor, AdamW8Bit, Prodigy, and D-adaptation.

+40G GPUs can meaningfully train SDXL.

 ## Dependencies